rdiff-backup/rdiff-backup/README.md

 The FAQ in particular is an important reference, especially if you are using smbfs/CIFS, Windows, or have compiled by hand on Mac OS X.

+## CONTRIBUTING

+Rdiff-backup is an open source software developed by many people over a long period of time.
+There is no particular company backing the development of rdiff-backup, so we rely very much on individual contributors who "scratch their itch". **All contributions are welcome!**

+There are many ways to contribute:

+- Testing, troubleshooting and writing good bug reports that are easy for other developers to read and act upon
+- Reviewing and triaging [existing bug reports and issues](https://github.com/rdiff-backup/rdiff-backup/issues), helping other developers focus their efforts
+- Writing documentation (e.g. the [man page](https://github.com/rdiff-backup/rdiff-backup/blob/master/rdiff-backup.1)), or updating the webpage rdiff-backup.net
+- Packaging and shipping rdiff-backup in your own favorite Linux distribution or operating system
+- Running tests on your favorite platforms and fixing failing tests
+- Writing new tests to get test coverage up
+- Fixing bug in existing features or adding new features

+If you don't have anything particular in your mind but want to help out, just browse the list of issues.
+Both coding and non-coding tasks have been filed as issues.

+## Installing the latest development version

+When testing and giving feedback, please make sure you are running the latest development version.

+### Development version from PyPi

+For most platforms the easiest way to install the [latest development version of rdiff-backup is via the Python package installer](https://pypi.org/project/rdiff-backup/#history):

+  pip3 install --pre rdiff-backup

+Note the `--pre` switch.
+If it fails to compile, you might also need to install `librsync-dev` first.

+### Development version from PPA (for Ubuntu)

+For Ubuntu users there exists a [PPA](https://code.launchpad.net/~rdiff-backup/+archive/ubuntu/rdiff-backup-development) that updates daily to have the latest git master version easily available.
+To install, simply run:

+  sudo add-apt-repository ppa:rdiff-backup/rdiff-backup-development
+  sudo apt-get update

+### Development version from Copr (for Fedora/CentOS/Red Hat)

+For Fedora users there exists a [Copr](https://copr.fedorainfracloud.org/coprs/frankcrawford/rdiff-backup/) where the rdiff-backup development version is frequently updated to.
+To enable it, simply run:

+  dnf copr enable frankcrawford/rdiff-backup

+## Contribute by developing code

+For source code related documentation see [docs/DEVELOP.md](DEVELOP.md)